So it’s almost time to bring that new puppy home and you might be wondering what you’ll need. Basically there are two options; driving or flying.

 If you’re flying in to get your puppy and meeting me at the airport, here are the things you should bring.

 - An airline approved soft pet carrier.
-You will want to check with your airlines to see what they require.
+You will want to check with your airlines to see what size they allow.
+Get the biggest one they allow for under the seat.

 - Potty pads for inside the carrier in case puppy needs to relive him/herself.
 I don’t think the airlines will let you take puppy out during the flight.
 Or you can use them at the airport on layovers if you have them.